No Charge Unless We Win: 855-913-1134

 Ver en Español

 California law protects an employee’s right to take uninterrupted meal and rest breaks.
-If you fail to receive breaks or receive short, late, or interrupted breaks, your rights may be violated.
+If you fail to receive breaks or receive short, late, or interrupted breaks, your rights may have been violated.

-Rest Breaks & Meal Breaks are Required by California Law
+Rest Breaks and Meal Breaks are Required by California Law

-If your employer has failed to comply with these vital workplace protections, the law is on your side.
-While some breaks may be waived by mutual consent, they cannot be revoked by an employer without your approval.
+If your employer is denying breaks, failing to provide breaks, or revoking previously granted breaks without your consent, the law is on your side.
+While some breaks may be waived by mutual agreement between you and your employer, they cannot be revoked by an employer without your approval.

-• They must be taken at regularly established intervals
+• Scheduling: Meal breaks should be taken at regularly established intervals throughout the workday.

 What are California employee rights in regards to meal breaks and rest periods?